payam-int/digikala-task/README.md

 ![screencapture-localhost-8000-products-1516818437490](https://user-images.githubusercontent.com/4481808/35349951-a241c27c-0151-11e8-8c07-0e890986aead.png)

-This is a simple e-commerce written in php7.1.
+This is a simple e-commerce written in PHP 7.
 Lots of Symfony components and bundles are used.

 ## Guide
 Do following steps to install the app.
 After that, you have to register on the website.
 Then you have to add `ROLE_ADMIN` to your user.
 Then log out and log in to get able to use admin panel.